 Dexter's Christmas shopping trip

-Emily Vass tells us how a kindly shopkeeper encouraged her son Dexter, giving him the confidence to go on and meet Father Christmas.
+Emily Vass tells us how a kindly shopkeeper encouraged her son Dexter when he stammered, giving him the confidence to speak to Father Christmas.

-My son Dexter is eight years old, and I first noticed his stammer when he was three.
-He stammers on most sounds and sees a speech and language therapist regularly, where he is working hard on his ’strategies’, as we call them — big belly breaths, sliding the sounds of those hard-to-get-out words and using a rhythm to beat out syllables as he talks.
+My son Dexter is 8 years old, and I first noticed his stammer when he was three.
+He stammers on most sounds and sees a speech & language therapist regularly, where he is working hard on his 'strategies, as we call them: big belly breaths, sliding the sounds of those hard-to-get-out words and using a rhythm to beat out syllables as he talks.

 The biggest thing Dexter struggles with is his confidence in talking.
 He doesn't like to stand up in class to speak or talk to shopkeepers, and he struggles with chatting to new people.
 However, I always try to encourage him to engage with people and to really practise speaking in all sorts of scenarios.